garnerm91/J1850/README.md

 Use the write example .ino to get started in Arduino with this module.
 This makes use of Arduino built-in SPI drivers, but no special plugins are needed.
 This First sketch only transmits.
 Receive Example is working and tested.
 It is the second sketch.

 # Rev B
 See the Rev B folder for the Schematic.
-Gerber Files won't be available for Rev B due to a Silkscreen Error.
-Once complete, Rev C will have files.
+Due to a Silkscreen Error, Gerber Files won't be available for Rev B. Once complete, Rev C will have files.
 ![PCB](RevB.jpg)

 # Rev C
 Rev C is about the same as Rev B but with silkscreen corrections.
-The boards I am selling on eBay right now are Rev C.
+The boards I am selling on eBay right now are Rev C. If you want 14V out from the module, just jump JP1.
+Note that the boost converter can only support about 100ma, so don't overload it, or the module won't work.
+It's more useful as a telemetry tool to measure your microcontroller to make sure the boost is working or to power an indicator that tells you it's working.

+# Design With it
+If you are using KiCad I have provided a Footprint and symbol.
+It is the same as my GMLAN module project.
+Just leave Mode 0 and Mode 1 disconnected, as they won't actually connect with this module.
+It can be found here: https://github.com/garnerm91/SWCAN/tree/main/FootprintPlusSym

 # Support me!
 If you want to buy one from me you should be able to find them on my eBay account. https://www.ebay.com/usr/mattus.i8wvojtcv